-If you want a welcome sight in the garden …especially after a bleak winter season then Pulmonaria (Lungwort) are a great plant choice.
-Furthermore they are an all time cottage garden favourite.
+If you want a welcome sight in the garden …especially after a bleak winter season then Pulmonaria (Lungwort) is a great plant choice.
+Furthermore, it’s an all-time cottage garden favourite.
 Moreover growing pulmonaria is so easy … especially if you are encouraging your children or grandchildren to start gardening and develop an interest in wildlife.

 Pulmonaria make good front of the border plants and look great with spring bulbs.
 For example plant them among hostas, ferns, dark leafed heuchera, euphorbia, bergenia and brunnera for good foliage contrasts.
-Growing pulmonaria plants close together acts like a weed suppressing ground-cover.
-Furthermore you can use them in those shaded parts of the garden to brighten a dull corner.
+Growing pulmonaria plants close together act like a weed-suppressing ground-cover.
+Furthermore, you can use them in those shaded parts of the garden to brighten a dull corner.

-They form dense tuffs of foliage, generally handsomely blotched and speckled with white, and make pretty groups in the spring garden, or in semi wild spaces but are worthy of the best places in the flower garden ~ William Robinson … probably one of the most controversial garden writers of his era!
+They form dense tufts of foliage, generally handsomely blotched and speckled with white, and make pretty groups in the spring garden, or in semi-wild spaces but are worthy of the best places in the flower garden ~ William Robinson … probably one of the most controversial garden writers of his era!

 The flowers are heterostylous meaning that they have two types of flower on each species.
 The Pin flowers (long-styled with short stamens) and the Thrum flowers (short-styled and long stamens).

 Because of their long funnel-shaped flowers they are a great nectar and pollen source for some wildlife species like bumblebees.
 In particular the hungry and drowsy queen bumblebees that have just woken up from their winter hibernation.
 They have tongues long enough to reach the nectar treasure at the base of the funnel.
 Shorter tongued bees might resort to ‘Nectar Robbery’ as they pierce holes in the lower part of the flower funnel to steal the nectar.